sodabubblewine/sodabubblewine.github.io/README.md

 In English (that carefully distinguishes between quotations and their purported designations for reasons that shall be explained later),
 * the function designated by 'consOf' takes two arguments and gives back a javascript array with the first argument indexed by zero and the second argument indexed by one;
-* the function designated by 'carOf' takes one argument, which it expects is the result of an application of 'consOf', and returns the item of teh argument indexed by zero;
+* the function designated by 'carOf' takes one argument, which it expects is the result of an application of 'consOf', and returns the item of the argument indexed by zero;
 * the function designated by 'cdrOf' is like the one designated by 'carOf' but it returns the item of the argument indexed by one;
 * the item designated by 'nil' is a javascript array of length zero;
 * the function designated by 'isIdentical' takes two arguments and returns the javascript item designated by 'true' where the first argument is `==` to the second (in the langauge of javascript) and returns the javascript item designated by 'false' elsewhere;
-* the function deisgnated by 'isNil' takes oen argument and returns the js item deisgnated by 'true' where it is `==` to the js item designated by 'nil', and returns the js item designated by 'false' elsewhere;
+* the function designated by 'isNil' takes one argument and returns the js item deisgnated by 'true' where it is `==` to the js item designated by 'nil', and returns the js item designated by 'false' elsewhere;
 * the function designated by 'isPair' takes one argument and returns the js item designated by the application of 'Array.isArray' to it; and
 * the function designated by 'isAtom' takes one argument and returns the js item designated by 'false' if the js item designated by the application of the function designated by 'isPair' is designated by 'true', and the js item designated by 'true' otherwise.